Like us on Facebook and Follow us on Instagram @ Ruby Ridge To Freedom

 "Excerpt Chapter 8 "I blinked and waited.
 I was sure there would be shots fired that would kill the rest of us.
 We started down the steps from the back porch, and still I waited.
 Unbelievably, I heard nothing.
 We began to walk away from the cabin.
 The cabin had been my home since I was just a child.
 All of my happy memories were forever obscured by a huge black cloud of sorrow and pain that would doggedly follow me forever."

-This year Sara started working on a project her mother taught her how to do 30 years ago.
-With all the crazy stuff going on in the world and book signings cancelled, Sara needed a positive creative outlet and something fun to work on at home.
+In 2020, Sara started working on a project that her mother taught her how to do 30 years ago.
 Sara used to spend long winter evenings on the mountain with her mom, Vicki, cutting and prepping materials for what would later become colorful, useful one of a kind creations.
-HOMESTEAD RECYCLING AT ITS BEST!
-Now Sara is creating these homemade rugs in memory of her mom and her brother.
+HOMESTEAD UPCYCLING AT IT'S BEST!
+Now Sara is creating these homemade rugs in memory of her mom, Vicki and her little brother, Sam.
+And more recently with his passing, her father, Randy.
 This is a tribute to all of the hard work and love her mom would put into everything she did.
-Vicki would hand make so many useful items for the family.
+At that time, Vicki would hand make so many useful items for the family.
 For Sara, these memories are like a big warm hug from her mom.

 "Approximately 20 minutes after our arrest, Vicki was released and I was taken to the county jail in Coeur d'Alene, Idaho.
 I was released the following day after signing my property over as a promissory bond to assure my appearance in court on February 19,1991.
 The magistrate told me that I would lose my property if I lost my case in court.
 This lead us to believe that we would most likely lose our property; I'd be sitting in prison and Vicki and the kids would be homeless. ( The magistrate later admitted, during the trial in Boise, Idaho, that he had given us erroneous information about the property bond.)
 Within in a week or so, my probation officer sent me a letter stating that the court date was to be March 20, 1991, when in fact it had been changed to February 20, 1991.
 When I didn't show up for court on the February 20th date, it was broadcast over the radio that I was like a 'wild animal' up in the mountains, but that the U.S. Marshals would 'bring me in.'
 When I sent a copy of the document stating the March 20, 1991 court date to the media, they confronted the U.S. Marshals' office in Boise.
 The Marshals' office lied and denied that it had happened.
 It was at that point that we decided to stay on the mountain.
 We hoped that there was someone who cared enough to seek out the truth and help us get through this whole mess.
 I guess you could say we were looking for a miracle." -Randy Weaver, The Federal Siege at Ruby Ridge